 Keys

-The Label 309 key model — one 32-byte seed, three algorithm keypairs derived from it by domain-separated HKDF-SHA-256, and how recipient public keys are encoded and exchanged.
+The Label 309 key model — one 32-byte seed, three algorithm keypairs derived from it by domain-separated HKDF-SHA-256, the per-slot key-encryption keys a sealed PoE derives on top, and how recipient public keys and secrets are encoded.

 Label 309 needs three kinds of asymmetric key: an Ed25519 key that signs records, an X25519 key that receives classical sealed payloads, and an X-Wing (mlkem768x25519) hybrid key that receives post-quantum sealed payloads.
 The standard does not treat these as three independent secrets to store and shuffle.
 It defines exactly one secret — a 32-byte seed — and a deterministic rule that expands it into all three keypairs.

-This page specifies that derivation: the seed, the three domain-separated HKDF expansions that produce each algorithm's private key, why the domains are kept separate, and how the resulting recipient public keys are encoded for exchange.
+This page specifies that derivation: the seed, the three domain-separated HKDF expansions that produce each algorithm's private key, why the domains are kept separate, the per-slot key-encryption keys a sealed PoE derives on top of them, and how the resulting recipient public keys and secrets are encoded for exchange.
 What an implementation does with the seed beyond this — where it lives, how it is unlocked, whether one human holds several — is out of scope.
 Label 309 cares only that, given the same 32 bytes, every conformant implementation derives the same keys.

 The seed